darwinia-network/crab-docs/docs/builders/interact/oz-remix.md

 Once you have set up your contract with all the settings and features, it is just as easy as copying and pasting the code into your contract file.

-## Deploying OpenZeppelin Contracts on Crab
+## Deploying OpenZeppelin Contracts on Pangolin

-This section goes through the steps for deploying OpenZeppelin contracts on Crab.
+This section goes through the steps for deploying OpenZeppelin contracts on Pangolin.
 It covers the following contracts:

  - ERC20 (fungible tokens)
  - ERC721 (non-fungible tokens)